 This course introduces behavioral and psychological factors such as sensory, perception and attention, decision-making and cognitive processes.
-This course emphasizes the applications of these factors

-0.000 OR 3.000 Credit hours
+This course emphasizes the applications of these factors to the design and development of man-machine systems.
+Design projects are required.
+Prerequisites: Senior/Graduate Standing in ISE or Consent of Instructor.
+(F;S) 0.000 OR 3.000 Credit hours